tenox7/wfm/README.md

 will not ask for username/password.
 Auth-less mode by will be read-only mode (like a regular web server) unless you specify `-nopass_rw` flag.

-To enable authentication specify password file via `-passwd=/path/users.json` flag.
+To enable authentication, specify password file via `-passwd=/path/users.json` flag.
 Passwords are read on startup and therefore can be placed outside of chroot directory.
 Passwords can also be hardcoded in the binary, se below.